Honey, I Shrunk the Kids (franchise): Honey, We Shrunk Ourselves (1997)

-Wayne is now banned from using his shrink ray by the committee of the U.S. Food and Drug Administration (FDA) and Diane (Eve Gordon).
+Wayne is now banned from using his shrink ray by the committee of the U.S. Food and Drug Administration (FDA).
 Nick is now away at college and Adam (Bug Hall) is ten years old.
-Diane is planning a vacation with her sister-in-law, Patti (Robin Bartlett), while Wayne and his brother, Gordon (Stuart Pankin), watch Adam and his cousins, Jenny and Mitch (Allison Mack and Jake Richardson).
+Diane (Eve Gordon) is planning a vacation with her sister-in-law, Patti (Robin Bartlett), while Wayne and his brother, Gordon (Stuart Pankin), watch Adam and his cousins, Jenny and Mitch (Allison Mack and Jake Richardson).
 While tampering with the shrink ray, Wayne accidentally shrinks himself, Diane, Gordon, and Patti.
 The kids have a party in the house after thinking they have it to themselves.
 The adults struggle to get their attention before disaster strikes among them.

-Shrunk (TBA)
+Future

-In February 2018, a reboot film was in development, with the project being courted for a Disney+ exclusive.
+In February 2018 a reboot film was in development, with the project being courted for a Disney+ exclusive.
 By March 2019, this changed when the project was announced to be a legacy sequel to the original trilogy.
 With The Walt Disney Studios developing the film for theatrical release, Josh Gad was announced to star as Nick Szalinski.
-The plot will reportedly center around Nick following in Wayne's footsteps and becoming a scientist and inventor.
-In the film, he accidentally shrinks his son and two daughters to five inches tall, leaving them to cope with their new sizes.
+The plot would reportedly have centered around Nick following in Wayne's footsteps and becoming a scientist and inventor, accidentally shrinking his son and two daughters to five inches tall.
 By December, Joe Johnston had entered early negotiations to return to the franchise as director.